OnDataEngineering/OnDataEngineeringSite/site/privacy-and-cookie-policy.md

 We use Google Analytics to understand the usage of this site.
 This involves setting a number of first party cookies to enable us to differentiate unique users and to see how our users navigate through the site.

 We do not send any personal identifiable information to Google.
-We ask them to anonymise all collected IP addresses (see [here](https://support.google.com/analytics/answer/2763052?hl=en&ref_topic=2919631) for details, and we disable all advertising features (see [here](https://support.google.com/analytics/answer/2700409?hl=en&ref_topic=2919631) for details).
+We ask them to anonymise all collected IP addresses (see [here](https://support.google.com/analytics/answer/2763052?hl=en&ref_topic=2919631) for details), and we disable all advertising features (see [here](https://support.google.com/analytics/answer/2700409?hl=en&ref_topic=2919631) for details).

 Please see the Google Analytics privacy policy [here](https://policies.google.com/privacy) for details on how Google uses your data, and [here](https://support.google.com/analytics/answer/6004245) for more specific details relating to your use of a site that uses Google Analytics.
 To opt out of Google Analytics, please install the relevant add-on for your browser from [here](https://tools.google.com/dlpage/gaoptout/).